Rodman Wanamaker: Career

-In 1886, Wanamaker joined his father's business.
+In 1886, Wanamaker joined his father's business (Wanamaker's).
 He married Fernanda Henry of Philadelphia and went to Paris as resident manager in 1889, where he lived for more than ten years.
 When his father purchased the former Alexander Turney Stewart business in New York City, in 1896, he helped revolutionize the department store with top quality items and is credited in particular with fueling an American demand for French luxury goods.

 In 1911, he bought the Philadelphia Evening Telegraph with his third cousin Samuel Martin Broadbent, who was also a Princeton University alumnus.